Senior Scientist (former)

 Before joining SEI-US, Lisa had worked in SEI's Asia Centre since 2008.
 Prior to that, she was at the Southeast Asia START Regional Centre at Chulalongkorn University in Bangkok.
 She also spent two years as a post-doctoral fellow at the International Water Management Institute (a CGIAR centre) in Colombo, Sri Lanka.
 Over the last decade, she has worked and consulted for the UNFCCC secretariat, UNEP/GRID-Arendal, IISD, UNDP, UNEP, UN/ISDR, GTZ, DfID, Danida, World Bank and Oxfam.

 Lisa has carried out research in Latin America (Chile, Ecuador, El Salvador, Nicaragua), Africa (Botswana, Ethiopia) and Southeast and South Asia.
 She has also spent many years intensely involved in the UNFCCC negotiations as a team leader for the Earth Negotiations Bulletin.

-Lisa is also associate editor of Climate and Development, published by SEI and Taylor & Francis.
+Lisa remains an SEI Associate through SEI's Stockholm Centre, and is associate editor of Climate and Development, published by SEI and Taylor & Francis.